pliu131/HackBU/Full Lectures/WEEK2.md

 The last type of input is a dropdown menu.
 It is like the multiple select box, but you cannot choose more than one option.

+Then there are submit buttons!
+There are file upload buttons and submit buttons.
+There are also hidden forms.

 ### Video and Music
 We will not discuss this in total detail, since most music or video hosting websites contain an embed URL.